MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/distinct-inputs-checker.md

 uid: microsoft.quantum.machines.qc-trace-simulator.distinct-inputs
 ---

-# Quantum Trace Simulator: Distinct Inputs Checker
+# Quantum trace simulator: distinct inputs checker

-The Distinct Inputs Checker is a part of the Quantum Development Kit [Quantum Trace Simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro).
+The distinct inputs checker is a part of the Quantum Development Kit [Quantum trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro).
 You can use it to detect potential bugs in the code caused by conflicts with shared qubits.

 ## Conflicts with shared qubits

-Consider the following piece of Q# code to illustrate the issues detected by the Distinct Inputs Checker:
+Consider the following piece of Q# code to illustrate the issues detected by the distinct inputs checker:

 ```qsharp
 operation ApplyBoth(